Carrying out a couple of quick checks online can help you avoid falling prey to fraudulent sellers and suppliers targeting small business owners.

 Read the Australian Competition and Consumer Commission’s (ACCC) guide on Business rights under the ACL to understand your rights to repairs, replacements and refunds when purchasing assets for your business.

-- Read our Building your support team guides for more tips on how to choose the best suppliers for your business.
+- Read our guide: Choosing suppliers for more tips on how to choose the best suppliers for your business.

 - If you’re thinking of purchasing an existing business, read our 3 vital questions to ask before you buy a business for more useful tips.

 - Contact our free small business advisory service.
 We’ve been helping small business owners in Western Australia for more than 30 years and can provide you with guidance on a range of topics.